Autodesk Assistant for Revit

 Introduced around Revit 2023 and Revit LT 2023, Autodesk Assistant appears as a small question-mark icon or chat bubble in the lower corner of the Revit help interface.
 When you click it or press F1 (the help shortcut), a chat window pops up where you can type your question.
 The Assistant will do its best to find the answer, often suggesting help articles or troubleshooting steps.
 If it can’t figure out the solution, it will seamlessly hand you off to a human support option – for example, by initiating a live chat with an Autodesk support agent, letting you request a call back, or helping you create a support ticket.
 In other words, the Assistant tries to answer common “How do I…?” or “Why is this error happening?” questions automatically, and if it’s stumped, it connects you to real support.

-Autodesk Assistant’s chat interface appears directly in Revit’s help pane (seen here in an Autodesk product).
+Autodesk Assistant chat interface appears in a help pane within Autodesk products.
 It invites you to ask questions in natural language and offers AI-suggested solutions.
-If it can’t resolve your issue, it will offer to connect you with a support agent.

 The benefit for BIM professionals is obvious: instead of leaving Revit to Google an error message or dig through documentation, you can get help on the spot.
 For example, a BIM manager encountering a tricky IFC import issue can simply ask the Assistant, “How do I open an IFC in Revit?” and get a direct link to the relevant help page or instructions.
 An architect who forgets how to create a particular roof type could ask the Assistant and be guided to the answer.
 This saves time and keeps your focus within the Revit environment.
 Autodesk Assistant essentially serves as a bridge between you and Autodesk’s entire support knowledge base, but with a conversational interface that feels more intuitive than keyword searches.